equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 end
 ```

+Let's just assume that `PublisherSearch` is used in some other controller
+and we just want to reuse it.

 So the way how this works is that `BooksController` will just pass all
 the `params` to `BookSearcher.find(params)` depending on the values of